awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Auditing.md

 ## Audit log details<a name="AuroraMySQL.Auditing.Logs"></a>

 Log files are in UTF\-8 format\.
+The audit log is stored separately on the local \(ephemeral\) storage of each instance\.
+Each Aurora instance distributes writes across four log files at a time\.
+The maximum size of the logs is 100 MB in aggregate\.
+When this non\-configurable limit is reached, Aurora rotates the files and generates four new files\.

-Logs are written in multiple files, the number of which varies based on instance size\.
-To see the latest events, you might have to review all of the audit log files\.
+Log file entries are not in sequential order\.
+To order the entries, use the timestamp value\.
+To see the latest events, you might have to review all log files\.

-Log entries are not in sequential order\.
-You can use the timestamp value for ordering\.

-Log files are rotated when they reach 100 MB in aggregate\.
-This limit is not configurable\.

 The audit log files include the following comma\-delimited information in rows, in the specified order: